 When Ankle Pain May Mean Arthritis

 Many forms of arthritis and related conditions can cause pain, stiffness and swelling in the ankles.

-The most common form of arthritis.
-Also known as “wear and tear” arthritis, OA is a chronic condition caused by the breakdown of the cartilage that cushions the ends of the bones where they meet to form joints.
+Osteoarthritis (OA) is the most common form of arthritis.
+Also known as “wear and tear” arthritis, OA is a chronic condition caused by the breakdown of the cartilage, which cushions the ends of the bones where they meet to form joints.
 This breakdown causes the bones to rub together, causing stiffness, pain and loss of joint movement.
-While weight-bearing joints, such as knees and hips, are more commonly affected by, OA, the ankles can be affected too.
+In ankle OA, it’s common to have joint pain where the ankle and shinbone meet.

-Rheumatoid arthritis is a chronic inflammatory disease that occurs when the body’s immune system – which normally protects us from infection – mistakenly attacks joints.
+Rheumatoid arthritis (RA) is a chronic inflammatory disease that occurs when the body’s immune system – which normally protects us from infection – mistakenly attacks joints.
 The result can be pain, swelling, inflammation and loss of function.
 In about 90 percent of people with rheumatoid arthritis, the joints of the feet and ankles are often affected.
 RA usually affects the same joint on both sides of the body (both ankles).

 Gout is a form of arthritis that occurs when excess uric acid builds up in the bloodstream and forms needle-shaped crystals.
 The sharp crystals lodge in tissues of the body, including the joints.
 For many people, the first symptom of gout is severe pain and swelling in the big toe, but it can affect any joint, including the ankles.
 Symptoms include a rapid onset of severe pain, which usually reaches its peak after 4 to 12 hours.
 Lingering pain from gout attacks can persist for weeks, and later attacks tend to last longer and affect more joints.
 After years with the disease, lumps of uric acid, called tophi, may form beneath the skin around the ankles.

 Reactive arthritis is a form of arthritis that often occurs following an infection of the genital, urinary or gastrointestinal system.
-The knees, ankles and other joints of the feet often are the first to affected.
-Reactive arthritis also can cause inflammation of the Achilles tendon at the back of the ankle.
+The knees, ankles and joints of the feet are often the first to be affected.
+Reactive arthritis can also cause inflammation of the Achilles tendon at the back of the ankle.